What’s New in 2026

 Employers must issue a final paycheck through their normal payment methods.
 They must provide the final paycheck no later than the regular payday for the date the employee was terminated.

-Employees can request their employers to send the final paycheck by mail.
+Employees can request that their employers mail the final paycheck.

 Failing to pay final wages is a criminal offense in New York.
 A first violation is a misdemeanor, while a second violation within 6 years is charged as a felony.
 The maximum penalty for failing to pay wages is 1 year and 1 day in prison, plus a fine of $20,000.